0xshreyash/Compression-Engine/README.md

 Drawbacks:

-* My algorithm needs to make two passes of the data in order to gauge how many elements there are.
+* My algorithm needs to make two passes of the data inputStream order to gauge how many elements there are.